ashishkhar/LLM-and-NLP-for-CTI/readme.md

 2. Open `index.html` in your browser to run the application locally.
 3. Ensure that your server has the required backend endpoints (`submit.php`, `merge.php`, etc.) to handle form submissions and data processing.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contributing

 We welcome contributions!
 If you have suggestions for improvements or new features, feel free to open a pull request or file an issue.

----

-Feel free to modify this draft based on additional features or sections that your project may need.